Ontario Undergraduate Student Alliance

 The Ontario Undergraduate Student Alliance (OUSA) is an alliance of students' unions in Ontario, Canada.
-Their common objective is to protect the interests of over 150,000 professional and undergraduate, full-time and part-time university students, and to provide research and recommendations to the government on how to improve accessibility, affordability, accountability, and quality of post-secondary education in Ontario.
+Their common objective is to protect the interests of over 160,000 professional and undergraduate, full-time and part-time university students, and to provide research and recommendations to the government on how to improve accessibility, affordability, accountability, and quality of post-secondary education in Ontario.

 History

 The initial catalyst for the creation of OUSA was disagreement over the position of the provincial and national student association in Ontario on the first Gulf War.
 In 1992, The student associations of Brock University, Queen's University, the University of Waterloo and Wilfrid Laurier University, and the Association of Part-Time Undergraduate Students at the University of Toronto approached the Ontario Federation of Students(OFS) to host a roundtable discussing the prospect of pushing for an increase in tuition fees.
 When this idea was rejected, the roundtable occurred informally and resulted in the formal incorporation and creation of OUSA.

 Part-time students at the University of Toronto withdrew from the Alliance, as did Queen's Alma Mater Society, citing concerns over the organization's management in the mid-1990s.
 Queen's then rejoined the Alliance as an associate member in 2001 and then as a full member in 2004.
 In May 2011, OUSA welcomed two new members, the Trent in Oshawa Student Association (later the Trent Durham Student Association) as associate members, and the McMaster Association of Part-Time Students as full members, who had rejoined after a 7-year absence.
 In May 2013, the University of Windsor Students' Alliance voted, through a referendum, to leave the Alliance.
 On April 29, 2014, the McMaster Association of Part-Time Students also withdrew from membership in OUSA.

 The Students' General Association (SGA-AGÉ) of Laurentian University was admitted into OUSA in April 2016, with membership taking effect May 2016.
+Most recently, the Ontario Tech Student Union (OTSU) joined OUSA as a full member in April 2023.

 Members

-As of 2020, OUSA's membership consists of:
+As of 2023, OUSA's membership consists of: